 Spring 2019 - April Stools' & Scoop the Poop

-If you are unable to make it to April Stools' Day you can still help keep your community clean and healthy!
+If a clean-up isn't scheduled nearby or you can't make the date you can still lend a hand.
 Whenever you have time, head out to your favorite park, trail or neighborhood with gloves, plastic bags and a sturdy trowel and help scoop the poop.
 Wear a safety vest if working near roadways.
 Pet poop should be deposited in the garbage along with any other trash you find during your outings.

 The Scoop on Dog Poop

 Besides the foul smell and the unpleasantness of stepping in hound mounds, pet poop is bad for waterways, lawns and people.
 Pet waste carries nutrients that feed the growth of weeds and algae in the water.
 The Environmental Protection Agency (EPA) estimates that two or three days' worth of droppings from just 100 dogs contributes enough bacteria to temporarily close a waterbody to swimming and fishing.
 Woof-waste doesn't make good fertilizer; it burns grass, leaves unsightly discoloring, and takes more than a year to break down.

 Dog poop differs from wild animal scat, which fertilizes the earth and helps spread native seeds.
 Wild animals are consuming food within the ecosystem where they poop, so there is no net loss or gain of nutrients.
 Dogs, on the other hand, are fed a high nutrient diet from a bag.
 Those excess nutrients like nitrogen and phosphorus can throw the ecosystem out of balance when they’re introduced in dog doo, and that instability provides a welcoming environment for invasive species on land and can trigger algae growth and cyanobacteria blooms in the water.